divanshu-netizen/API-Test-Automation/README.md

 The Test Cases under the file runs and status is displayed Output, Report and logs are also displayed along with the path.

-3. Reports are stored in the sun folder i.e GET_Requests, choose your choice of browser and open the report.
+3. Reports are stored in the sub folder i.e GET_Requests, choose your choice of browser and open the report.